 Compared with other pricing mechanisms, our MPTMG-PB mechanism has the highest average resource utilization ratio that is nearly equal to the maximum resource utilization ratio even when the system becomes congested, which proves that the benefit discount design in MPTMG-PB with the load-balancing resource allocation is effective in improving the resource usage efficiency.
 In LIMITED, every application matches itself with a type of VM with the resources allocated according to the upper limit of the VM, which is usually larger than the application's resource requirement.
-As a result, the cloudlet's resource is wasted.
-Due to the benefit discount design, the average resource utilization in our MPTMG-PB increases by 10%, 30%, and 40% from that under MPTMG-NPNB, UNLIMITED, and LIMITED, respectively.
+As a result, the cloudlet's resource utilization in our MPTMG-PB increases by 10%, 30%, and 40% from that under MPTMG-NPNB, UNLIMITED, and LIMITED, respectively.

-Response time
+• Response time